Overview of Non-Hodgkin Lymphoma

 Clients should be encouraged to maintain some amount of standing and walking activities during treatment even though their fatigue level is persistent.
 After treatment, clients should be encouraged to participate in endurance activities to improve their cardiovascular health and quality of life.5,6,7 Most clients prefer walking programs so that they can assess intensity using perceived exertion levels with the duration slowly progressed.6 Clients should be counseled to participate in regular exercise in four to five sessions per week, with a goal of increasing to 150 minutes of moderate- to vigorous-level exercise per week.4 Clients who have completed treatment should be encouraged to increase their physical activity level, as this will influence their health-related quality-of-life measures.4

-et al. Clinical factors associated with cancer-related fatigue in patients being treated ...
+et al. Clinical factors ...